cgsdesign/table-top-resource/README.md

 # Sections

-## Character List
+## Rules and Resources
-* Using the character list you can create your character while searching and looking up any character trait, class, race, equitment, spells, and even monster data.
+* Using the rules and resources you can create your character while searching and looking up any character trait, class, race, equipment, spells, and even monster data.

 ## Images
-* With the images section you will be able to type and search for any image that you may need to assist in the creation and running of your campaign!
+* With the images section you will be able to type and search for any image/video that you may need to assist in the world building and running of your campaign!

 ## Map
-* Using the map section you will be taken to another page where you can set your map.
+* Using the map section you will be able to download maps or go to another page where you can build your map.
 Design your map any way you would like with monsters, and terrain.
-You are able to save the map, clear the map and also return to the main page, and if you want you could also save the image of the map onto your local computer!
+You can then download your map or play live on the page with your players.

 ## Dice
 * With the Dice section you will be able to generate as many dice as you need to roll for your turn.
 Select dice from a d4 up to a d100!

 ## Schedule

-* With the schedule section you will be able to set a weekly schedule in a four hour block on specific days that you and your group chooses.
-All you need to do is select a time, select a day, and type your name and then it will be saved to the calendar within your local storage, and stay when you come back to the page.
+* With the schedule section you will be able to set a weekly schedule in a four hour block on specific days that you and your group choose.
+All you need to do is select a time, select a day, and type your name and then it will be saved to the calendar within your local storage.
 Make sure you stick to your scheduled time!

 </br>
 </br>